 The first dilemma you are often faced with is a backpack or suitcase?

-We really struggled with this one as a group and there really is no easy answer.
-In the end, three of us ended up taking backpacks and my friend Harrie took a suitcase and we all struggled at different stages.
+We really struggled with this one as a group, and there is no easy answer.
+In the end, three of us ended up taking backpacks, and my friend Harrie took a suitcase.
+There was no real winner, and we all struggled at different stages.
 Here are the quick pros and cons of both approaches to help you decided.

 Pro’s and Con’s of Backpacks

-However, while most people tend to have a few good suitcases lying around a good backpack can be an expensive investment and mine cost me about £80.
-Selecting the right backpack size is also critical in terms of what you can carry and airline restrictions I usually follow this rule that if its a month or less I use my ‘festival backpack which is 60L and for anything longer I use my other one which is 70 + 10L.
-If you’re planning to get quite a lot of use out of your backpack then try websites like gooutdoors.com they tend to be good value for money and have lasted a long time.
+However, while most people tend to have a few good suitcases lying around a good backpack can be an expensive investment, and mine cost me about £80.
+Selecting the right backpack size is critical, especially when you need to consider airline restrictions.
+I usually follow the rule that if it’s less than three weeks, I use my ‘festival backpack’ which is 60L.
+Anything longer than three weeks, I use my larger backpack, which is 70+ 10L.

-Backpacks stop you from overpacking and taking unnecessary items.
-While it’s a nice concept to only take as much as you can physically carry, the reality is a heavy sweaty mess most of the time.
-You will have a few moments when your stuck walking around for two miles in a city in scorching temperatures totally lost and carrying a huge backpack, starts to feel like its own special method of torture.
-The backache is real but on the plus side its one hell of a good workout for all that lovely food you’re going to try.
+Backpacks can stop you from overpacking and taking unnecessary items.
+It’s a nice concept only taking as much as you can physically carry.
+In reality, it’s a heavy, sweaty mess and you will regret every pair of denim shorts you ever bought.
+There will be more than a few moments when you are lost walking around a city in scorching temperatures and carrying a huge backpack starts to feel like its own special method of torture.
+The backache is real, but on the plus side, you’re getting one hell of a good workout!

-The pain comes with a great deal of freedom, depending on your itinerary a backpack allows you so much more flexibility if you’re looking to trek up a mountain or find yourself in a remote village.
-Trust me you do not want a suitcase for that.
-Besides many cities in Europe are banning suitcases being rolled through the city centre at certain times of day, I know Venice has these restrictions in place.
-Plus they are so much easier when encountering stairs which happen a lot.
+The pain comes with a great deal of freedom.
+Depending on your itinerary, a backpack gives so much more flexibility.
+Suppose you’re looking to trek up a mountain or find yourself in a remote village.
+Trust me; you do not want a suitcase for that.
+Besides, many cities in Europe are banning suitcases being rolled through the city centre at certain times of the day.
+I know Venice has these restrictions in place.
+Plus they are so much easier when encountering stairs which happens a lot.

-Backpacks are more difficult to organise and there is nothing worse than realising the thing you need is buried at the bottom of your bag.
+Backpacks are more challenging to organise, and there is nothing worse than realising the thing you need is buried at the bottom of your bag.
 You really will become a pro and speedily unpacking and repacking.

-Suitcase Pro’s and Con’s – aka the times Harrie was smug and we were hating life.
+Suitcase Pro’s and Con’s – aka the times Harrie was smug, and we hated life.

-Suitcases are bigger this allows you to take more and have the luxury of a more organised bag.
+Suitcases are bigger, and this allows you to take more and have the luxury of a more organised bag.

-You aren’t putting your back out constantly and can comfortably wheel it around, Most cities in Europe are very equipt for tourists, so while we were struggling to make it ten minutes down the road you could be wheeling off ahead.
-It also gives you more time to stop and take pictures.
+You aren’t putting your back out constantly and can comfortably wheel it around.
+Most cities in Europe are very equipt for tourists, so while we were struggling to make it ten minutes down the road, you could be wheeling off ahead.
+You also have more freedom to stop and take pictures.